By John Greenewald, Jr. – The Black Vault – Originally Published October 18, 2019

 Navy RTQ on Unidentified Aerial Phenomena

-Note: Red redactions are added by The Black Vault as a courtesy to shield some personal, private sector, information.
+Note: Orange redactions are added by The Black Vault as a courtesy to shield some personal, private sector, information.
 Also the Navy RTQ document above is within the .pdf below, but you need to check the “attachments” tab.

 To ensure it was ok to public, I did verify with USAF about the release.
 They confirmed; it was all releasable.